apollographql/rover/docs/source/supergraphs.md

 >
 > Versions of the `supergraph` plugin (built from [this source](https://github.com/apollographql/federation-rs)) are installed to `~/.rover/bin` if you installed with the `curl | sh` installer, and to `./node_modules/.bin/` if you installed with npm.

 If you set `federation_version: 1` or `federation_version: 2`, you can run `rover supergraph compose` with the `--skip-update` flag to prevent Rover from downloading newer composition versions.
-Rover will instead use the latest major version that you have already downloaded to your machine.
+Rover instead uses the latest major version that you've downloaded to your machine.
 This can be helpful if you're on a slow network.

 #### Pre v0.5.0 Rover